Innocent Sorcerers: Plot

 Apparently attracted to each other, they write down a "contract" dedicated to their acquaintance.
 Introducing themselves with made-up names (she says her name is "Pelagia", while he introduces himself as "Bazyli") they make fun of the social norms imposed on people by society as well as the very situation in which they both found themselves.
-Throughout the night, Bazyli and Pelagia perform all sorts of non-sexual activities, such as chatting and playing all kind of social games, finally falling asleep on separate beds.
+Throughout the night, Bazyli and Pelagia perform all sorts of platonic activities, such as chatting and playing games, finally falling asleep on separate beds.

 In the morning, Bazyli's bandmates wake him up to go outside.
 He comes out of his apartment to greet them, leaving Pelagia alone.
 When he returns, Bazyli finds out she's no longer there.
-Desperately looking for his newly met girlfriend, he comes again to the sports venue, where he hopelessly asks Edmund if he knows anything about her.
+Desperately looking for his newly met girlfriend, he arrives at the boxing arena, where he hopelessly asks Edmund if he knows anything about her.
 Edmund, confused by seeing his friend being in love, calls the main protagonist for the first time by his real name – "Andrzej".
-As he leaves the place, Andrzej is attacked by a boxer who resents the doctor for not allowing him to start in the tournament.
-However, Andrzej defeats him and slowly returns to his apartment.
+As he leaves the place, Andrzej is attacked by the boxer who resents the doctor for not allowing him to start in the tournament and has been heavily drinking while waiting for him.
+Andrzej easily defeats him and slowly returns to his apartment.

-As the resigned protagonist opens the door, he is surprised to see delighted Pelagia offering him tea and telling him she went for a walk.
-Tired Andrzej, acting as if nothing serious happened, goes to sleep.
-In that very moment, hearing on the radio what time is it, the girl sadly announces she has to go.
+As the resigned Andrzej opens the door, he is surprised to see a delighted Pelagia offering him tea and telling him she went for a walk.
+Humiliated by his feelings, he acts as if nothing serious happened and pretends to fall asleep.
+At that very moment, hearing on the radio what time is it, the girl sadly announces she has to go.
 Andrzej doesn't stop her.
 She leaves the apartment but after a short thought, before even going downstairs, she returns to it.